Cervical Cancer Prevention (PDQ®)

 Smoking cigarettes and breathing in secondhand smoke increase the risk of cervical cancer.
-Among women infected with HPV, dysplasia and invasive cancer occur 2 to 3 times more often in current and former smokers.
-Secondhand smoke causes a smaller increase in risk.
+The risk increases with the number of cigarettes smoked per day and the younger the age when smoking began.
+Among women infected with HPV, cervical dysplasia and invasive cancer occur 2 to 3 times more often in current and former smokers.

 Women who have had 7 or more full-term pregnancies may have an increased risk of cervical cancer.

 Women who have used oral contraceptives ("the Pill") for 5 years or more have a greater risk of cervical cancer than women who have never used oral contraceptives.
 The risk is higher after 10 years of use.